ryanlohyr/NUSDegs/docs/UserGuide.md

 - Add module to schedule planner: `add`
 - Delete module from schedule planner: `delete`
 - Shift module in schedule planner: `shift`
-- Clear all modules from schedule planner: `clear`
+- Clear all schedule planner and completion data: `clear`
 - Complete a module in your schedule planner: `complete`
 - View modules left for graduation: `left`
 - Check current pace to graduate: `pace`
+- Saves the user's schedule and exits the program: `Bye`

 Note: Between arguments, only spaces are allowed.